cleansoftnl/corecrm/README.md

 php artisan serve
 ```
 ## Usage:
-To enable authentication uncomment the auth middleware in the HomeController to enable the authentication check.
+Uncomment the auth middleware in the HomeController to enable the authentication check.

 ### Credits: